 Keep reading to learn how to grow a bamboo palm indoors.

 How to Grow Bamboo Palm Plants

-Growing palms indoors is relatively easy as long as you start with a healthy plant.
+Growing palms indoors is relatively easy if you start with a healthy plant.
 Healthy palm plants have dark green leaves and an erect habit.
-Do not purchase a plant that is wilting or has brown foliage.
+Don’t purchase a plant that is wilting or has brown foliage.

-It is wise to transplant your palm as soon as you can after purchase.
-Choose a container for the palm that is 2 inches larger than the nursery pot.
+It’s wise to transplant your palm as soon as you can after purchase.
+Choose a container for the palm 2 inches larger than the nursery pot.
 The pot should have adequate drainage holes.
 Cover the drainage holes with a piece of hardware cloth to keep the soil from seeping out.

 Use only high quality, rich potting soil for the plant.
 Fill the container one-quarter full with potting soil, and place the palm in the center of the soil.
 Fill the rest of the pot with soil up to 1 inch from the container rim.
 Gently pack the soil around the palm plant with your hands.